Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Thug.md

 aliases: ["Thug"]
 ---
 # Thug
 *Source: Monster Manual p.
-350, Curse of Strahd.
+350, Tasha's Cauldron of Everything, Curse of Strahd.
 Available in the SRD and the Basic Rules.*

 Thugs are ruthless enforcers skilled at intimidation and violence.
 They work for money and have few scruples.